nasa/GeneLab_Data_Processing/Metagenomics/Low_Biomass/Pipeline_GL-DPPD-7116_Versions/GL-DPPD-7116.md

-# Bioinformatics pipeline for Low biomass long-read metagenomics data
+# Bioinformatics pipeline for Low biomass long-read metagenomics data <!-- omit in toc -->

 > **This document holds an overview and some example commands of how GeneLab processes low-biomass, long-read metagenomics datasets.
 Exact processing commands for specific datasets that have been released are provided with their processed data in the [Open Science Data Repository (OSDR)](https://osdr.nasa.gov/bio/repo/).**